This post may contain affiliate links. Please see our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-So far, out of my 5 children, all 5 of them have experienced cradle cap at one time or another.
+So far, both of my kids have experienced cradle cap at one time or another.
 Cradle cap can be very annoying and essentially looks like dandruff in their hair.
-Though it isn’t usually harmful in any way, moms want to get rid of it.
+Though it isn’t usually harmful in any way, I definitely wanted to get rid of it.

 What is Cradle Cap?